MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/add-authentication-to-your-teams-bot.md

 ### Configure the emulator for authentication

-If a bot requires authentication, perhaps displaying a login dialog, you must configure the emulator as shown below.
+If a bot requires authentication, you must configure the emulator as shown below.

 #### Using sign-in verification code